myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420123934/Cayenne-Stream-Pulse-device-settings.png" width="660" height="414" alt="Stream Pulse settings"><br/><br/></p>

 The Pulse has been added to your dashboard and Cayenne will automatically add widgets for the sensors on the device.
-You can now [track the location](#features-asset-tracking) of your device as well as examine the current status of the water, gas, electricity & heat sensors on the device.
+You can now [track the location](#features-asset-tracking) of your device as well as examine the current status of the sensors on the device.

 <p style="text-align:center"><br/><img src="http://www.mydevices.com/cayenne/uploads/LoRa-dashboard.png" width="600" height="363" alt="LoRa dashboard"><br/><br/></p>